yuanzhi-zhu/yuanzhi-zhu.github.io/_posts/Blogs/2023-06-26-Introduction-to-MCMC.md

 The unconditional acceptance probability $p(A)$ tell us, we need on average $\frac{M}{Z}$ draws to get an accepted sample, which can be very inefficient when $M$ is very large.
 And especially when we have random variable $x$ in high dimension, rejection sampling suffers from the _"curse of dimensionality"_<a href="#curse"><sup>3</sup></a>.
 <!-- And there are several methods with better proposal $g$ to alleviate this issue. -->

-Moreover, in acceptance-rejection method, each draw is independent and information from the last draw is discarded completely (i.e, we may want to explore the its neighbor if the sample from last draw get accepted).
+Moreover, in acceptance-rejection method, each draw is independent and information from the last draw is discarded completely (i.e, we may want to explore its neighbor if the sample from last draw get accepted).
 It's natural to consider adding some correlation between the closest samples, and this is when Markov chain (or the Markov transition kernel $p(x'\|x)$) is introduced.

 ## Recap of Markov Chain
 A (discrete-time) Markov chain is a sequence of random variables $X_1, X_2, X_3, ...$ with the Markov property: